Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 One study found that hungry men perceived women with higher body weights as being more attractive.
 Once those men had something to eat and no longer reported being hungry, they no longer reported finding those same women quite as attractive.

 I’m not sure what lesson to take away from this fact, however, as I’m a big advocate for 1) looking however you want to look and 2) not being hungry.
+But go ahead and book that dinner date—if you don’t feel a spark after you’ve cleaned your plate, maybe it’s this effect at work.

 6. Your Table Manners